 History is a very popular subject in Years 10 and 11.
-The Modern World course is based entirely upon the events of the 20th century and has a global focus.
+The IGCSE course is based entirely upon the events of the 20th century and has a global focus with Russian History from 1905 to 1941 being studied in depth.
 Students are tested on their ability to write factually supported arguments and on their critical handling of source material.

 The department offers IB courses at Higher and Standard Level, both of which cover a wide period of Modern History, with an emphasis on international relations.
-Students follow a carefully structured programme including the study of Russian History from Alex II to Stalin, the causes and consequences of the Nicaraguan and Cuban revolutions, the Spanish Civil War and the rise of European dictatorships in the interwar years.
+Students follow a carefully structured programme including the study of Russian History from Alex II to Stalin, the causes and consequences of the Cuban revolutions, the Weimar and Nazi governments in Germany, the Spanish Civil War and the global impact of the Cold War.

 For A Level students, we follow the specifications of the OCR examination board.
-At AS Level, students take two modules covering British history in the era of Elizabeth I, and a course on Democracy and Dictatorship in Italy in the years 1896 to 1943.
-At A2, candidates take two further modules.
+In Year 12, students study two units: one on British history in the era of the later Tudors, and one on American expansion to the West and the Civil War in the 18th and 19th centuries.
+In Year 13, candidates study two further units.
 One is on American Civil Rights 1865-1992.
 This module focuses on the role of the government and ordinary people in advancing the civil rights of African Americans, Native Americans, women and workers.
-Students also complete a comprehensive coursework module based on their study of Italian History.
+Students also complete a comprehensive coursework unit based on their study of Tudor History.